carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 ![White et al.](../fig/null_values_table_1.jpg)

 ### <a name="formatting"></a> 5.
-Using formatting to convey information
+Using formatting to convey information organizing data

-Never highlight cells, rows or columns that should be excluded from an analysis, or to mark particular properties/conditions as in our example files.
+Never highlight cells, rows or columns that should be excluded from an analysis, or to mark particular properties/conditions.

+In our example files information about light conditions is only encoded as a color.
+Formatting information is not available to analysis software and alsmost ceratinly will be lost during processing.

 All the information should be encoded as a field value, for example in columns like: condition, calibrated,